redhat-cip/edeploy/docs/AHC.rst

 It is so possible to compare multiple traces by defining a coma-separated list of directories providing benchmark results ran in different conditions with the same benchmark definition.

-In this simultaneous plotting, each data serie will be plotted with associated *title* defined at runtime (mtu=1500 and mtu=1600 in this example).
+In this simultaneous plotting, each data series will be plotted with associated *title* defined at runtime (mtu=1500 and mtu=1600 in this example).
 This is why having a well defined title is import for further reading.

 The following image represent the simultaneous plotting of the job duration when comparing the **mtu=1500** and **mtu=1600** traces.